 In a small bowl or cup whisk together the lemon juice and mustard until fully mixed.
-Pour into the skillet with the asparagus along with the chicken stock.
+Pour into the skillet with the asparagus along with the chicken stock and the zest.
 Bring the liquid to a boil and then reduce down to a simmer.
 Cover and let cook another 3-4 minutes or until the asparagus is tender.

 Stir in the parsley and then add the chicken back to the pan and rotate the breasts to coat in the liquids.
 Taste the sauce and season with more salt & pepper as needed.